Maxikkkk/messenger/README.md

 # messenger
-Simple Magento 2 extension that help you send messages on your friends email!
+Simple Magento 2 extension that help you send messages to your friends!

 ## Features
 - Send messages to your friends